Planetary Alignment 2023: Saturn, Neptune, Jupiter, Mercury & Uranus Visible Tonight

 Some media sources falsely claim that planetary alignments cause tsunamis, earthquakes, and other global disasters.
 This nonsense has been repeatedly debunked.
 In reality, alignments do not affect gravity or human life, but they are cool stargazing events.

 Planetary alignment is a term used in astronomy to describe the event when several planets gather in a small sky area.
 This event may also be colloquially called a “planetary parade.”
-The next alignment of five planets is on June 17.
+The next alignment of the four planets is on April 4, 2024.
 The planets will be visible just before sunrise.
 Download a free stargazing app Sky Tonight to help you spot them all!

 Trustpilot